Copyright © 2011-2017 MelbourneChiropractic.com. All Rights Reserved.

-Since significant trauma can occur at birth, many parents choose to have their newborns checked for any spinal health related problems.
-Later, learning to walk, riding a bicycle, and other childhood activities can cause spinal health related problems.
+Since significant musculoskeletal trauma can occur at birth, many parents choose to have their newborns checked for these musculoskeletal injuries.
+Later, learning to walk, riding a bicycle, and other childhood activities can cause musculoskeletal related problems.

-While a bandage and some comforting words can help a skinned knee, the potential underlying structural damage to the child’s spine, skull, pelvis and extremities is the unique domain of a chiropractor.
+While a bandage and some comforting words can help a skinned knee, the potential underlying musculoskeletal damage related to the child’s spine, skull, pelvis and extremities is a unique focus of a chiropractic.

-Many childhood health complaints that are brushed off as “growing pains” may be able to be traced to the spine.
-Regular chiropractic checkups may be able to identify these problems and help avoid some of the health complaints seen later in adults.
+Many childhood health complaints that are brushed off as “growing pains” may be able to be traced to the musculoskeletal related injurues.
+Please call to ask about how we checkup musculoskeletal issues in children and how we may be able to identify these problems and help avoid some of the health complaints seen later in adults.
 Naturally, Chiropractic adjusting procedures are modified to a child’s spine, particularly babies.